What parents need to know

 Families can talk about...

 Families can talk about cause and effect.
-The site is designed so kids can plainly see how by clicking on an image something will happen.
-To take this lesson outside of cyberspace, parents can ask kids to find ways they can do these tasks in real life.
-Like what happens when you bang on a drum hard and what happens when you hit it softly?
+The site is designed around clicking on an item and watching what happens; how does that compare that to real life?
+For example, what happens if you bang on a drum hard, and what happens if you hit it softly?